ckjpdx/tiny-anthems/README.md

 ##### Client
 - [x] Submit questionnaire for song creation
-- [x] Client can view their completed songs
+- [x] View their completed songs
-- [x] Client can download their songs
+- [x] Download their songs
 - [x] Store questionnaire answers in a nested object inside their quiz
 - [ ] Two questionnaires: toggle quiz for either the client or for someone the client knows
+- [ ] Review songs by posting to quiz document object

 ##### Admin
 - [x] Display list of questionnaires